SNAP Benefits in Arizona: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it like a debit card made for your food assistance.
-It makes buying groceries simple and discreet, just like any other payment card you might carry in your wallet.
+Think of it as a special debit card just for your food assistance.
+It holds your approved benefit amount for you to use at authorized stores.

 What Can You Buy with SNAP Benefits?